00s. Collection Cranford

 October 2, 2019–February 2, 2020

-At the center of this exhibition is an installation that marks the beginning of Albert Oehlen’s process of interpreting the Rothko Chapel in Houston.
+At the center of this exhibition is an installation that forms part of Albert Oehlen’s process of interpreting the Rothko Chapel in Houston.
 Oehlen has made four new paintings—of the same scale and size as the four horizontal canvases by Mark Rothko found in the chapel—specifically for the exhibition.
 A selection of paintings by the artist from the past two decades and a newly configured soundtrack by Steamboat Switzerland are also included.

 The Foundation of the Museum